GoogleCloudPlatform/monitoring-dashboard-samples/dashboards/google-kubernetes-engine-ai/README.md

     ev IS NOT NULL
 ),

--- 6. Combine with standard Kubernetes events (Filtering by Component) KubernetesEvents AS (
+-- 6. KUBERNETES NATIVE EVENTS: Pulls events directly from the k8s_node event logs KubernetesEvents AS (
   SELECT
     timestamp,